Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Number of CPU Cores | 2core | 2core |

-On the AWS side, there are no regions where the 8g generation node type can be selected, and it appears that the CPU generation of the node type has not been made public on the Google Cloud side, so we decided to match the specifications with the same number of vCPUs and memory on both sides and compare them.
+On the AWS side, there are no regions where the 8g generation node type can be selected yet, and it appears that the CPU generation of node types has not been made public on the Google Cloud side either, so we decided to match the specifications with the same number of vCPUs and memory on both sides and make a comparison.

 In this case, we will compare something with 2 vCPU cores and 13 GB of memory.

-I would like to verify it again when MemoryDB 8.0 becomes available.
+I'd like to test it again once MemoryDB 8.0 becomes available.

 Provider | AWS | AWS | Google Cloud |